 If prior to the exercise of an option, the holder ceases to be a director, officer, employee or consultant of the Corporation for any reason other than death, the option may be exercised within the earlier of up to 90 days after such cessation or the expiry of the option, but only to the extent that the holder was entitled to exercise the option at the date of cessation.
-In the case of death an optionee, the option may be exercised within the earlier of up to 12 months after such death or the expiry of the option, but only to the extent that the holder was entitled to exercise the option at the date of death.
+In the case of death an optionee, the option may be exercised within the earlier of up to 12 months after such death or the expiry of the option, but only to the extent that the holder was entitled to exercise the option at the date of death an option of the option, but only to the extent that the holder was entitled to exercise the option at the date of death or the expiry of the option, but only to the extent that the holder was entitled to exercise the option at the date of death.

-At the Meeting, the Shareholders will be asked to consider and, if thought fit, approve the following resolutions to approve the Plan.
+At the Meeting, the Shareholders will be asked to consider and, if thought fit, approve the following resolution to approve the Plan.